 Degree: Graduate Certificate

-The certificate provides an interdisciplinary perspective on crime, the formulation of laws and codes, and the criminal legal system and its intersection with gender and violence.
-You will complete a mix of intensive in-person and online hybrid courses that meet periodically throughout the program.
+The Graduate Certificate in Gender-Based Violence (GBV) provides an interdisciplinary perspective on crime, the formulation of laws and codes, and the criminal legal system and its intersection with gender and violence.

 Interest Categories: Criminology & Law Health & Wellness Public Administration & Policy